Kechries: Byzantine period

-Archaeological evidence indicates that trade with other Mediterranean regions continued into the 7th Century CE.
+Archaeological evidence indicates that trade with other Mediterranean regions continued into the 7th Century.

 A later ecclesiastical tradition recorded the existence of a bishop at Kenchreai, but the veracity of these accounts is hard to establish.

 Medieval period

 Historical and geographical texts of the Byzantine and post-Byzantine eras indicate that Kenchreai was still used by travellers and Imperial expeditions.
 While the ancient harbour could still receive ship traffic after antiquity, the archaeological evidence for medieval occupation is thin, and any permanent settlement must have been smaller than in ancient times.

 Modern period

 A small harbor facility operated during early modern times, mostly serving to export local produce, including grains, citrus fruit, and tomatoes.